PiranavS/CRUD-API-nodejs-MONGODB/README.md

 # CRUD-API-nodejs-MONGODB

 The aim of this is to create a CRUD API usin nodejs and MONGODB for maintenance of a student database.
-Currently the code is completed upto the insertion of student records.
-Insertion takes place only after the database is checked for any pre-existing record with same name.
+The code takes in the name, age, roll number and department of the student and inserts it into the database.
+It can perform all basic CRUD operations.
+The roll number is used as the id for reading, updating and deleting of records.